-Another thing to be aware of when participating in international trade are Incoterms.
+Another thing to be aware of when participating in international trade is Incoterms.
 Incoterms are established commercial regulations that were created by the International Chamber of Commerce (ICC).
 Incoterms relate to international commercial laws.
 Incoterms are used in many commercial transactions and the procurement process.
 Trade councils and international courts both encourage the use of incoterms to make the import process seamless and easy.

-Incoterm regulations are designed to communicate the tasks, expenses and risks associated with importing goods and global trade.
+Incoterm regulations are designed to communicate the tasks, expenses, and risks associated with importing goods and global trade.

 There are 11 established Incoterms you’ll likely need to know when importing from China.

 There is a lot to know when it comes to Incoterms.
 To learn more, check out our article "What Are Incoterms?"

 Following established Incoterms from the outset will clearly outline the sourcing responsibilities between you and your supplier.
 Incoterms define financial responsibilities including who is responsible for import tax from China.
 In short, Incoterms reduce and remove doubt of what your exact contractual supply chain responsibilities are in the sales process.